nymphaea-hydriades/markdown-example/README.md

 # markdown-example

-Here is a simple flow chart:
+Here is a sample flowchart of the process:

 ```mermaid
 flowchart TD;